m3y54m/Embedded-Engineering-Roadmap/README.md

 ## Contribution

-If you think that this roadmap can be improved in anyway or you know some good learning resources that can be added here, please start an issue or a pull request.
+If you think that this roadmap can be improved in anyway or you know about some good learning resources that can be added here, please start an issue or a pull request.
 I’ll be maintaining and updating this repository frequently.

 The source file is created using [Microsoft Visio](https://office.com/visio) in `.vsdx` format and included in this repository for your contributions.
 If you do not have Microsoft Visio or you want to use free software, you can use [draw.io](https://draw.io) which can import and export `.vsdx` files.